 In the wintertime, Iceland becomes a ski or snowboarding fanatics playground.
 Iceland has a few different ski resorts around the country, but they’re mostly reserved for locals.
 Expert skiers will rejoice at the ski tour possibilities.

 We personally love snowboarding, but we weren’t there at the right time of year.
 On our next trip, it’s one of our first things in Iceland, but we’ll have to come in the winter for that!
-For those that visit January through April, check out the epic ski conditions.
+For those who visit January through April, check out the epic ski conditions.

 Hop on a Snowmobile

 Zoom across the top of a glacier for an adventurous thing to do in Iceland.
 Snowmobile tours are top-rated and make a great way to get out of the car.
-If you aren’t up for hiking in Iceland along the glacier, this is an exciting experience that gets you closer and personal to the incredible glaciers.

 Go Whale Watching